gitmyrepos/pasta/README.md

 - Identifying orphaned functions.
 - Identifying arguments passed into functions.
 - Identifying variables assigned in functions.
-- Provide a better "bird's eye view" of your codebase to get a better     understanding of its architechure
+- Provide a better "bird's eye view" of your codebase to get a better     understanding of its architecture
 - Getting new developers up to speed.

 Pasta provides a *pretty good estimate* of your project's structure but there may be some issues in identifying nodes, certian variables.
 These issues will be a further focus of improvement in Pasta.